 I know what you’re thinking.
 Getting “A’s” at Harvard would be a great problem to have.
 But the truth is that this grade inflation is damaging the credibility of college degrees and undermining the usefulness of true and effective evaluation.
 Ironically, the problem is less severe in accredited online and community colleges, where the level of competition is less contingent upon indicators like school-wide GPA.

 In light of trends like grade inflation, we weigh the pros and cons of dismantling the grading system and replacing it with something that works.
-If you’re not ready to make that leap, see the 100 Best Online Colleges.
+If you’re not ready to make that leap, see the 50 Best Online Colleges & Universities 2019.
 Many of these schools excel because they provide meaningful and sometimes innovative metrics for student evaluation.

 4. Skyrocketing Tuition